zabbasi/website/content/docs/components/jupyter.md

   name: user-gcp-sa
 type: Opaque
 ```
-write a serviceaccount manifest without binding it to a role and store it in a file named jupyterNotebook.yaml:
+* Write a serviceaccount manifest without binding it to a role and store it in a file named jupyterNotebook.yaml:
 ```
  apiVersion: v1
  kind: ServiceAccount
  metadata:
   name: jupyter-notebook
 ```
-Apply the above manifests in your namespace
+* Apply the above manifests in your namespace
 ```
 kubectl apply -n $NAMESPACE -f gcpSecret.yaml
 ```